minnesota-connections-academy/biology-announcements/_posts/2021-1-8-animation-assignment.md

 important: true;
 ---

 Time to show off your creativity and some of what you learned in Biology!
-To round-up the semester, you will make an animation representing a concept in first semester Biology. :scream
+To round-up the semester, you will make an animation representing a concept in first semester Biology. :scream:

 ## TLDR: